BlocProtocol/BLOC-wiki/docs/about/TRAAKX.md

 Are you ready for the challenge ?
 Dream big.
 Ride bigger with [TRAAKX](http://traakx.com) and [BLOC](https://bloc.money).

-## **Sales**

-We are already dealing with multiple retail sport brands to resell the **TRAAKX** device all over the world.
-We are planning to sell about 10000 to 50000 TRAAKX devices for the 1st year of release following upcoming contracts.

 ## **Release date**

 We plan to release the 1st version of the TRAAKX APP before the end of this year.
 The hardware is still under development at this stage.